 On-Board ETCS functionality

+ETCS primary functions

 The basic parameter for ETCS on-board functionality describes all the functions needed to run a train in a safe way.
 The primary function is to provide automatic train protection and cab signalling:

 setting the train characteristics (e.g. maximum train speed, braking performance);